Reflect America Fellowship

 What do I need in order to apply?

-• What news stories do you think will be most important in 2020?
+• What three news stories do you think will be most important in 2021 (and why)?

 • Tell us about a time when you pitched a story or a source that was rejected.
 What did you learn from that?

 • Tell us about an NPR story you think would have been enhanced by more diverse sources.
-Who would you have interviewed?
+Who else would you have interviewed?
 Why?

-Additionally please include: Up to five links of your best journalistic work, Contact information for two people who can speak to your work ethic, journalistic skills and passion for diversity.
+Additionally please include: Up to five links of your best journalistic work, Contact information for two people who can speak to your work ethic, journalistic skills and passion for diversity, and your resume.